gayathri-ch06/Dynamic-TCP-Packet-Dropper/README.md

 the above command compiles ebpf code.

 ## Stopping the Application
-To stop the application, type exit and then use Ctrl+C to terminate the Docker container.
+To stop the application, type exit and then use Ctrl+C to terminate the application

 ## Build eBPF